The Last Storytellers in Sicily

-You cannot say you know Sicily if you have not experienced the thrill of discovering its tradition, the true essence of its own identity.
-Three of them are absolutely a must-see: the Opera dei Pupi, belonging to the list of the Masterpieces of the Oral And Intangible Heritage of Humanity proclaimed by UNESCO, the Tarantella, a dance in typical Sicilian folkloric costume, and the Tradition of the storytellers.
+You can't say you know Sicily if you haven't experienced the thrill of discovering its traditions, the soul of Sicilian identity.
+Three are unmissable: the Opera dei Pupi Puppet Opera, a UNESCO World Heritage Site since 2008; the Tarantella, a dance in typical Sicilian folk costumes; and the Storyteller Tradition.

-The beautiful and romantic figure of the storyteller recalls the Bard of Ancient Greece: the singer who, like a prophet inspired by gods, told stories handed down orally from one generation to another, and like a new Homer, recited verses accompanied by the melodious sound of his zither.
+The beautiful and romantic figure of the storyteller takes us back to the gift of Ancient Greece: the singer who, like a prophet inspired by the gods, narrates stories handed down orally, reciting the poems like Homer did, with the melodious sound of the zither.

-A true professional figure who over time transforms into the medieval jester and troubadour, that expresses himself in the local dialect.
-Today, an undisputed keeper of the literary, folkloric and cultural popular heritage.
+A real “professional” who evolves over time into the jester and mediaeval troubadour, expressing themselves by using dialects.
+Today, they’re the undisputed guardian of people’s literary, folkloristic and cultural heritage.

-An ancient art unfortunately on the verge of extinction, which in Sicily is still alive thanks to the work and commitment of 22 living storytellers, including 7 women who, driven by their passion for culture and traditions, keep on pursuing this wonderful craft with love and dedication.
+It’s an ancient art at risk of going extinct, which persists in Sicily thanks to the work and commitment of 22 living storytellers, 7 of whom are women, who, with dedication and passion for culture and traditions, carry out this wonderful profession.

-And this is how popular and religious songs, tales and legends relive through words and music and we can learn about La Baronessa di Carini, the History of Salvatore Giuliano, or San Giorgio and Padre Pio are “revived” in the streets and in the squares; the Storia di Salvatore Carnevale by Ignazio Buttitta Cavalleria Rusticana by Giovanni Verga, the folkloric songs and the most deep-rooted popular tradition such as lullabies, like i cunti by Giufà.
+And this is how popular and religious songs, stories and legends with monologues and poems, like La Baronessa di Carini, the Storia di Salvatore Giuliano, San Giorgio and Padre Pio are “revived” in the streets and in the squares; the Storia di Salvatore Carnevale by Ignazio Buttitta and Cavalleria Rusticana by Giovanni Verga, the folk songs and the most deeply rooted popular tradition such as lullabies, like i cunti by Giufà.

-The language and style of the storytellers, an intangible legacy of Sicily, today is an accredited and safeguarded heritage through the official registration in the List of expressive practices and oral repertoires of the Sicilian Region.
-A true expression of the cultural and social history of a civilization that tells and tells about itself across these timeless artists.
+, the language and style of storytellers, Sicily’s intangible heritage, has today been protected and recognised by being inscribed in the Book of expressive arts and oral repertoires in the Sicilian Region.
+It’s a true expression of the cultural and social history of a civilization that tells and is told through these timeless artists.

-(Cover photo: The storyteller Luciano Busacca – Associazione Gli Ultimi Cantastorie di Sicilia) (Last Storytellers of Sicily Association)
+(cover photo: Il Cantastorie Luciano Busacca – Associazione Gli Ultimi Cantastorie di Sicilia) (Last Storytellers of Sicily Association)